 Polyols: sweeteners containing isomalt, mannitol, sorbitol, xylitol, stone fruits such as avocado, apricots, cherries, nectarines, peaches, plums

 We also provide meal plans to make the diet more manageable.
 Plus, since the diet is food restrictive but not calorie restrictive, there is no reason a child on the FODMAPs diet should be hungry.
-The key is to finding healthy alternatives that will not irritate the stomach.
+The key is to find healthy alternatives that will not irritate the GI system.

 And then, at the end of the treatment, patients leave knowing exactly what foods they can tolerate.

 Here’s a sample daily menu for a child during the restrictive period of a FODMAPs diet:

 Breakfast: Plain Cheerios with lactose free milk, half banana and a hard-boiled egg

 Lunch: Skippy Peanut Butter on gluten free bread with natural fruit preserves, carrot sticks, potato chips and lactose free milk

 Dinner: Oven roasted chicken, baked potato with butter, green salad with homemade vinaigrette, ½ cup strawberries and lactose free milk